-I spent the summer of 1995 on an international volunteer project in Hérisson, a tiny village in central France.
-Our group’s goal was to spruce up the town's medieval castle.
+In 1995, I spent almost a month working on an international volunteer project in Hérisson, a tiny village in central France.
+Our group’s goal was to spruce up the town's medieval castle

 After spending a few wonderful days in Paris, I hopped on a flight to the city of Toulouse, in southwest France.
 Toulouse, or La Ville Rose, is the capital of the region called Occitanie and the department of Haute-Garonne.